nakujaproject/N2-Avionics-BaseStation/README.md

 ## How to run

-1.In the root directory create a .env file
+1. In the root directory create a .env file

 ### `touch .env`